zencd/groovy2kotlin/README.md

 ## Todo 2

+- Check a field is never rewritten thru code, and mark it as `val` then
 - Groovy's special use of bitwise operators on lists, streams, etc
 - Translate Groovy's implicit `return` (solved for certain cases)
-- "Groovy truth" can't be translated straight
+- Implement "Groovy truth" behaviour for:
+    - String, GString
+    - List and Map ancestors
+    - Object
 - Kotlin's `open` and `override` (a common, type-aware algorithm)

 ## Some history